-Retirement is often portrayed as the payoff for a life of toil and trouble; as the trophy for crossing the finish line.
+Retirement is often portrayed as the trophy for crossing the finish line at the end of a long working career.
 But in reality, retirement is just another phase of life; one that you must prepare for both emotionally and financially, just as you did for starting a family or changing careers.

 The Rich Ratio is very simple: It is the amount of after-tax money that you have in relation to the amount of money that you need.
 Anyone can calculate their own Rich Ratio.
-Simply take the amount of monthly income you should have or do have in retirement (Social Security + pension + any additional steady income streams), including what your nest egg should produce, and divide it by what you expect to spend each month to live the retirement you want: Have/Need = Rich Ratio.
+Simply take the amount of monthly income you should have or do have in retirement (Social Security + pension + any additional steady income streams), including what your nest egg should produce, then multiply it by one minus your tax rate, and divide the result by what you expect to spend each month to live the retirement you want: Have/Need = Rich Ratio.

 For example, Jennifer wants to travel in retirement, so she needs $8,000 a month.
 She has a small pension from her time working with a cable company ($1,000/month), plus Social Security at age 62 of $1,800/month.
 She has saved $1,000,000 in her 401(k).

 - Jennifer’s Have = $1,000 (pension) + $1,800 (Social Security) + $4,100 (5 percent of her 401(k) on a monthly basis) = $6,900

 - Jennifer’s Rich Ratio = $6,900/$8,000 = 0.86